Ruby Murray: Personal life

-In 1957, while working in Blackpool, Murray met Bernie Burgess, a member of a successful television and recording vocal quartet, the Four Jones Boys.
-Shortly afterwards she left Northern Ireland to marry him and live in Northampton.
-Burgess, contrary to press reports, did not become her manager, but rather his role was that of a supporting husband.
+In 1957, while topping the bill with Tommy Cooper in Blackpool, Murray met Bernie Burgess, a member of a successful television and recording vocal quartet, the Four Jones Boys.
+Shortly afterwards she left Northern Ireland to marry him (within six weeks) and live in Northampton; her family did not approve of the marriage because they didn't know the new husband.
+Burgess, contrary to press reports, did not become her manager; rather, his role was that of a supporting husband.
 The couple included a song-and-dance segment in Murray's act during the 1960s.
+She had very strong feelings for fellow-Belfast star Frank Carson.
+Counted among her close friends were Max Bygraves and Norman Wisdom.

-Murray struggled with alcoholism for most of her life and this contributed to the breakdown of her marriage in 1974.
+Like her father, Murray struggled with alcoholism for most of her life; these struggles contributed to the breakdown of her marriage in 1974.
 The divorce was finalised in 1976 and Murray moved to Torquay to live with an old friend, Ray Lamar, a former stage dancer and theatre impresario, who was 18 years her senior.
-They married in 1991 and spent the evening with a small party of friends and family at an Italian restaurant in Babbacombe.
+They married in 1993 and spent the evening with a small party of friends and family at an Italian restaurant in Babbacombe.

 Murray had two children from her marriage to Burgess, Julie (b.
 1960) and Tim (b.
 1965).
 Tim died unexpectedly from a heart condition in July 2020, aged 55.

-Although her days as a major star were long over, Murray continued performing until close to the end of her life, spending her last couple of years in Asprey's Nursing Home.
-She died of liver cancer on 17 December 1996, aged 61.
+She spent her last years in Asprey's Nursing Home, having given up alcohol.
+She died of bronchial pneumonia and liver cancer on 17 December 1996 aged 61.
+At her funeral in St Matthias Church in Wellswood, Softly, Softly was played.

 Lamar died on 3 August 2005 aged 87.
 Burgess died on 19 July 2024 aged 95.